SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

     3. When then need to link our artifact to the model registry we just created.
 We can do this in two ways: either through the web interface or through the `wandb` API.
 In the web interface, go to the artifact you want to link to the model registry and click the `Link to registry` button (upper right corner).
-If you want to use the API you need to call the [link method](https://docs.wandb.ai/ref/python/artifact#link) on a artifact object.
+If you want to use the API you need to call the [link method](https://docs.wandb.ai/ref/python/artifact#link) on an artifact object.

         ??? success "Solution"